Brijeshkrishna/newway/content/about/index.md

 {{< style "color:#ADD8E6;font-size:20px;padding-top:10px" >}}
 ### 🎮 Hobbies and Interests
 {{< /style >}}
-When I'm not studying or working on projects, I enjoy playing video games 🎮, watching movies 🍿, and reading about the latest technology trends 📖.
+When I'm not studying or working on projects, I enjoy playing `video games 🎮`, `watching movies` 🍿, and `reading about the latest technology trends` .
 I find that these activities help me to relax and recharge, so that I can tackle challenges with renewed energy and enthusiasm.

 {{< style "color:#ADD8E6;font-size:20px;padding-top:10px" >}}